 Jennifer Leigh Muma Neonatal Intensive Care Unit (NICU)

 Tampa General Hospital’s Jennifer Leigh Muma Neonatal Intensive Care Unit cares for premature and critically ill newborns.
-Neonatologists from the USF Health Morsani College of Medicine and nurses trained in neonatal critical care staff our Level III NICU.
-(Level III is the highest rating available.)
+Neonatologists from the USF Health Morsani College of Medicine and nurses trained in neonatal critical care staff our Level IV NICU.
 Parents are welcome to visit their infants 24-hours a day.

 The state-of-the-art NICU, which opened in 2011, is approximately 52,000 square feet with 82 beds.
 The NICU includes isolation rooms and an infant stabilization unit.
 This unit was designed and built to meet the U.S. Green Building Council’s (USGBC) Leadership in Energy and Environmental Design (LEED) for New Construction version 2.2 rating system and is pursuing Gold level certification.
 To learn about the sustainable features and systems used in the Jennifer Leigh Muma Neonatal Intensive Care Unit, click here.
 This unit incorporates several key design elements:

 - Private beds and small pods

 - More caregiving and personal space at the bedside

 Tampa General is one of just 12 Regional Perinatal Intensive Care Centers designated by the State of Florida to deliver the highest level of medical care to premature and sick infants and to women with high-risk pregnancies.